Orange Shirt Society founder hopeful for future of Indigenous families – Caledonia Courier

-Orange Shirt Day founder and ambassador Phyllis Webstad remains humbled and honoured her story and her family’s story continues to be the vehicle for change across Canada.
+Orange Shirt Day founder and ambassador Phyllis Webstad remains humbled and honoured her story and her family’s story continue to be the vehicle for change across Canada.

 “I didn’t understand why they wouldn’t give it back to me, it was mine.
 The colour orange has always reminded me of that and how my feelings didn’t matter, how no one cared and how I felt like I was worth nothing.
 All of us little children were crying and no one cared.”